VeraVisions/nuclide/Documentation/Main.md

 General feature overview:

-- SDK in the spirit of 'id Tech' development environments
+- The 'missing' SDK for engines like FTEQW
-- Client-side predicted movement, predicted weapons and vehicle systems
+- Support for client-side predicted movement, weaponry and vehicles
-- Implementations of well known, established entity classes as seen in popular and critically acclaimed games
-- Reference implementations for a lot of features exlusive to the FTEQW engine
+- Documented APIs for everything you need to interface with the engine
+- APIs and Frameworks for managing updates, mods, servers, and platform specific features
+- Complete re-implementations of hundreds of entities, from GoldSrc/Source engine games
+- Entity communication via traditional one-way triggers, or our Source Engine I/O compatible system
+- Includes BotLib, a framework for multiplayer-AI that can receive game-specific overrides
+- Includes VGUILib, a re-imagining of Valve's GUI library, which can also be used for in-game surface based interfaces
-- Designed to be familar to developers who are used to GoldSrc and Source engine project workflows
+- Designed to be familar to developers coming from GoldSrc/Source
-- Everything written from scratch with the modern QuakeC language advancements in mind
+- VR/XR aware codebase
+- All permissively licensed

 ### 1. Why might I want to use it? {#why}